Try our free ROI calculator. Discover your site's revenue potential.

 Also, be aware that only a developer or someone with experience should mess with the HTTP headers, so using it for hreflang could be more time-consuming and difficult than the other two methods.

-7 Most Common Hreflang Mistakes and Issues, and How to Solve Them
+10 Most Common Hreflang Mistakes and How to Fix Them

 Although hreflang implementation is fairly straightforward, there’s still plenty of opportunity for mistakes and problems to arise.

-Here’s a list of the seven most common issues we need to be aware of when doing a technical audit for international websites:
+Here are ten of the most common issues we need to be aware of.

 1. No Self-Referring Hreflang Tag